Diana Harvey Johnson

-Diana Harvey Johnson is a businesswoman and former state legislator in Georgia.
+Diana Harvey Johnson (born August 29, 1946) is a businesswoman and former state legislator in Georgia.
 She served five terms in the Georgia House of Representatives and two terms in the Georgia Senate.
 She represented Savannah, Georgia.
 She was convicted of funneling state funds to non-profits that paid the money to her through her businesses.

 She graduated from Morris Brown College and the University of Georgia.
 She is married to Herman T. Riley.

-She appeared on C-Span in 1996 discussing state government.
+She appeared on C-SPAN in 1996 discussing state government.